Two-day international parliamentary seminar on Kashmir starts tomorrow

 -

-Two-day international parliamentary seminar on Kashmir starts tomorrowJanuary 04, 2017Print : Islamabad
+Two-day international parliamentary seminar on Kashmir starts tomorrowJanuary 04, 2017Print : National

 The event aims to analyse the plight of people of Indian occupied Kashmir (IoK) and issues regarding Indian brutalities since the rise of the new wave of self determination after martyrdom of Burhan Wani in July 2016.
 Various dignitaries comprising around 20 international member parliaments and experts from European Parliament UK Canada and North America in addition to 400 national delegates comprising members Parliament of Pakistan academia social scientists think tanks international reporters and students would be the participants of the seminar.